ElektraInitiative/libelektra/src/plugins/jni/README.md

 ### Java prerequisites on Debian 9

-Install openjdk-9-jdk openjdk-9-jdk-headless openjdk-9-jre from backports.

-Make sure that 9 is also default java, otherwise CMake will not be able to locate it:
-`/usr/lib/jvm/default-java -> java-9-openjdk-amd64`

-When manually executing testcases the following LD_LIBRARY_PATH might be needed:
-`/usr/lib/jvm/default-java/lib:/usr/lib/jvm/default-java/lib/server`

-It also works with Java 8 from Oracle, but then the LD_LIBRARY_PATH needs to be:
-`/usr/lib/jvm/default-java/jre/lib/amd64:/usr/lib/jvm/default-java/jre/lib/amd64/server`

-openjdk-8 is known not to work (jvm crashes without usable backtrace).
+openjdk-8 and 9 does not work reliable: jvm crashes without usable backtrace.

 ### Java prerequisites on Debian 8